 We differentiate yet again to obtain (now the \(k=1\) term disappears)

 The equation above is called a recurrence relation for the coefficients of the power series.
-It did not matter what \(a_0\) or \(a_1\) was.
+It does not matter what \(a_0\) or \(a_1\) are.
 They can be arbitrary.
 But once we pick \(a_0\) and \(a_1\text{,}\) all other coefficients are determined by the recurrence relation.

 Let us see what the coefficients must be.
 First, \(a_0\) and \(a_1\) are arbitrary.
 Then,